laacz/advent-of-code/2019/readme.md

 ## Day 16

 For the second part I went for help.
 Help was not very helpful tbh.
 Re-read the insight, asked an LLM to ELIH (explain like i'm hungover).
 Then off to the races.

+## Day 17

+This was brutal.
+No BFS on Dijkstra (yet to come, eh?), but still.